 Section 2.
 Environmental Findings.
-In accordance with the actions contemplated herein, this Board adopts as its own the findings of the San Francisco Municipal Transportation Agency and the Planning Commission, including a statement of overriding benefits and a mitigation monitoring and reporting program, pursuant to CEQA.
-Said findings are on file with the Clerk of the Board of Supervisors in File No. 090868 and are incorporated by reference herein.
+In accordance with the actions contemplated herein, this Board adopts as its own the modified environmental findings of the San Francisco Municipal Transportation Agency in Resolution 13-054, and the Planning Commission in Resolution 18870, including a statement of overriding benefits and a mitigation monitoring and reporting program, pursuant to CEQA.
+Said findings are on file with the Clerk of the Board of Supervisors in File No. 130527 and are incorporated by reference herein.